thorenscientific/documentation/docs/solutions/reference-designs/ad-swiot1l-sl/firmware-guide/index.rst

 - **Development kit**: :adi:`AD-SWIOT1L-SL` Software-configurable Analog and Digital I/O with 10BASE-T1L
 - **Power supplies**: 24V power supply at minimum 2A
-- **Programmer**: :adi:`MAX32625PICO` or any other similar programmer supporting the SWD interface
+- **Programmer**: :adi:`MAX32625PICO` or any other similar programmer supporting the swd interface

 System Setup
 ------------

 - Connect the AD-SWIOT1L-SL to the AD-T1LUSB2.0-EBZ using the single pair Ethernet cable.
-- Connect the AD-T1LUSB2.0-EBZ to your PC using an USB cable.
+- Connect the AD-T1LUSB2.0-EBZ to your PC using an usb cable.
 - Connect the 24 V power supply to the AD-SWIOT1L-SL.

 .. figure:: picture1.jpg